Siemens releases Jailhouse 0.11 hypervisor

 • Reset of PCI-devices at camera shutdown is provided;

-• The Device Tree structure has been adapted for the latest releases of the Linux kernel;
+• The Device Tree structure has been adapted to the latest kernel releases.
+Linux;

 • Added protection against Specter v64 attacks for ARM and ARM2 platforms.
 The qemu-arm64 settings take into account changes from the latest QEMU releases.
 Fixed PSCI flashing issues on Orange Pi Zero boards.